Pagination

 Every search API response contains a pagination

-section to help facilitate paging through the results.
+section to help facilitate paging through the results and retrieving result counts.
 Example:

 "pagination": {